KSP-KOS/KOS/doc/source/language/variables.rst

 .. note::
     .. versionadded:: 1.1.0
-        In the past, triggers such as WHEN and ON were not able to use local variables in their check condintions.
+        In the past, triggers such as WHEN and ON were not able to use local variables in their check conditions.
         They had to use only global variables in order to be trigger-able after the local scope goes away.
 Now these triggers preserve their "closure scope" so they